LoveFilm: History

 Lovefilm grew via 10 mergers, and the acquisition of several other on-line DVD rental companies – the three main ones being Online Rentals Limited (the original company), ScreenSelect and Video Island.
 Scandinavian Netflix clones Boxman, Brafilm and Digitarian were launched in 2002–2003, at the very same time as their UK-peers.

 In May 2002, Paul Gardner and Graham Bosher launched Online Rentals Limited (trading as DVDsOnTap), based in Harlow, Essex.

 In September 2003, William Reeve and Alex Chesterman launched ScreenSelect, based in Acton in West London.
-And in the same month Saul Klein launched Video Island, based in Kings Cross in central London, with backing from Simon Franks' Redbus Films.
+And in the same month Saul Klein launched Video Island, based in Kings Cross in central London, with backing from Robin Klein (venture capitalist) and Simon Franks' Redbus Films.

-In June 2003, Ari Wegter, Lasse Stilvang and Joshua Mortensen launched Digitarian in Denmark while Mattias Miksche and Jonas Svensson started Boxman in Stockholm.
+In June 2003, Ari Wegter, Lasse Stilvang and Joshua Mortensen had launched Digitarian in Denmark while Mattias Miksche and Jonas Svensson started Boxman in Stockholm.
 These two firms established an alliance which dominated the nascent DVD-by-mail sector in the Nordics.
 The continental founder group played a critical role in the growth and development of Lovefilm in Scandinavia and Germany until exit to Amazon.

 In October 2003, Online Rentals Ltd was bought by Arts Alliance Ventures, a private equity firm owned by Thomas Hoegh.
 In December 2003, the company was rebranded and relaunched as Lovefilm.
 At the time, Arts Alliance also owned Picturehouse Cinemas with a dedicated film audience.
 The symbiotic relationship between the two sibling companies delivered a low cost-of-acquisition of customers and a higher attendance which, in sum, achieved a reinforcement of Lovefilm's business proposition.
 The company then appointed Mark Livingstone as CEO, and relocated to much larger premises in the Spire Green Business Park in Harlow, Essex.

 ScreenSelect led what became a clutch of mergers across the UK DVD rental industry.
 In December 2003, this began with the acquisition of In-Movies.
 In September 2004, ScreenSelect followed up with the merger with Video Island, which combined ScreenSelect's management and brand with Video Island's venture capital.

 The year 2005, saw both Lovefilm and ScreenSelect grow rapidly as fierce rivals – with strong backers, these two firms leaped ahead of their rivals.
 Lovefilm reached 50,000 subscribers in December 2004, and shortly afterwards acquired the retail chain Choices' online business.
 By March 2005, it had reached 100,000 customers, and shipped almost 700,000 rentals.
 In June 2005, Video Island under the ScreenSelect brand acquired DVDs365 (owner of Mailbox Movies, MovieTrak and Qflicks) and a few months later Lovefilm acquired Webflix.
 Both rivals acquired a Scandinavian firm; ScreenSelect acquired BraFilm (a Swedish and Norwegian business), and Lovefilm acquired Boxman (operating in Sweden and Denmark).
 Simon Calver joined as the CEO of Video Island in July 2005.